russlance/GalaxyForge/README.md

 ### Solar Systems

 Each solar system may contain:
-* 0 to 3 stars
+* Celestial Bodies.
+A body can be a planet, gas giant, astroid field, a gas or particle ring or sphere, a star, etc.
-* 0 to 20 bodies.
-A body can be a planet, gas giant, astroid field, or gas or particle ring or sphere.
+* Structures.
+A structure can be stations, mining bases, military bases, etc.
-* 0 to 5 primary species
+* Species.

 ## Data Structure